Making coral - second (and third) try

 Therefore, it is clear that coral was a sought-after product on the market.
 This, then raises another question: Was making this artificial coral an act of trickery, to dupe the gullible?
 Or did alchemists think their product was, in essence, the same as the natural substance?

 There is clearly more of a story to tell here, but that will need some more research….
-A somewhat abbreviated film of this procedure is forthcoming in May.
-It will be featured in an online exhibition in the Congress 2021 conference, as part of the UofA signature area The Future of the Past and Stories of Change. https://congress2021.ca/calendar/1152
+A somewhat abbreviated film of this procedure (see below) is featured in an online exhibition in the Congress 2021 conference, as part of the UofA signature area The Future of the Past and Stories of Change. https://congress2021.ca/calendar/1152

 [All images, except bhringraj, ©Andrew Mason, neterapublishing]